flutter/news_toolkit/README.md

 If you don't intend to write custom code to support the necessary block-organized endpoints from your CMS, you should create and deploy an API which uses the `NewsDataSource` interface to collect and transform data.

 Your implementation of the `NewsDataSource` will be called by the route handlers laid out in the `api/routes` directory.
 The data source will then request data from your CMS and organize it into the block-based data expected by the client before returning it to the route handler to be served to your client application.
-For more information about the structure and capabilities of the Dart Frog server which will be utilizing your data source please consult the [Dart Frog documentation](https://dartfrog.vgv.dev/docs/category/basics).
+For more information about the structure and capabilities of the Dart Frog server that will be utilizing your data source, please consult the [Dart Frog documentation](https://dartfrog.vgv.dev/docs/category/basics).

 The `NewsDataSource` class found in `api/lib/src/data/news_data_source.dart` provides an interface which your data source must implement.
 Feel free to remove methods which provide data that you don't intend to use in the client app, or to add methods to provide data for functionality which you intend on adding to your app.